7 The Visual Culture of Consumerism and Fashion

 Case Study – The Selfridges Story: A Look at the Visual Culture of Department Stores

-To understand the complex layers of visual culture that play into the worlds of consumption, advertising, and branding, we will explore an example that epitomises a shift in these facets of society: Selfridges, the London department store that opened its doors in 1909.
+To understand the complex layers of visual culture that play into the worlds of consumption, advertising, and branding, we will explore the example of Selfridges, the London department store that opened its doors in 1909.

 The rise in popularity of department stores throughout the modern era is related to our study of visual culture in a number of connected ways.
 Advertising, visual displays of tantalising goods, and the architecture of shopping all work together to create a desire for consumer goods in these kinds of social spaces.